DBC201/cpp_socket/readme.md

 See ```examples/transportlayer```.

 ## Link/Network Layer (Linux Only)
-This class is used to create raw IP or ethernet sockets.
+This class (RawSocket) is used to create raw IP or ethernet sockets.

 See ```examples/linklayer```.